 Who will get my approval as the industry expert or leader?
 Your guess is as good as mine is.
 Let your real estate copywriting shine through in the eyes of your audience.

 About 18-33% of organic search traffic goes to number one on Google.
 The second best takes about 11-17%, which is 7-16% less.
-As you can see, you have already given your competitor a margin.
+You start giving your competitor a margin.
 Companies that are equal today can be at least 7% apart after every content marketing cycle.

 What do you want your content to achieve?